gacevicljubisa/accountmerging/README.md

 make run
 ```
 ## build to run as binary
 NOTE: **accountmerging** binary file is created in dist folder.
-Put accounts.json in the root folder of the executable file.
+Put *accounts.json* in the root folder of the executable file, or specify file path as first argument to any other file in the same format.
 ```
 go build -o dist/accountmerging .
 ```